DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and Online Distillation: Experiments

 \textbf{Efficacy of SSR:}~The removal of the SSR (setting $\kappa = 1$) leads to a significant performance decline, particularly in challenging transfers like F $\rightarrow$ N (from 69.83\% to 52.10\%) and M $\rightarrow$ N (from 68.50\% to 51.44\%).
 This drop suggests that without class-aware adaptive weighting, the model treats all structural knowledge equally, allowing noisy target-specific signals to overwrite the hard-won "invariant core."
 The SSR's ability to protect high-confidence semantic knowledge is crucial for maintaining the stability of representations during adaptation.

-\textbf{Mitigating Catastrophic Forgetting:}~The comparison with Full Fine-tuning where the teacher model is not frozen highlights the risk of knowledge corruption.
+\textbf{Invariant-Core Preservation under Target-Domain Adaptation:}~The comparison with Full Fine-tuning where the teacher model is not frozen highlights the risk of knowledge corruption.
 In scenarios such as N $\rightarrow$ F , full fine-tuning results in lower accuracy (56.42\%) compared to DIB-OD (57.30\%).
 This confirms that keeping a stable "frozen teacher" as a knowledge anchor prevents the model from over-adjusting to the target domain's distribution, thereby preserving the generalizable graph principles captured during pre-training.

-\textbf{The Necessity of Information Compression:}~By setting $\beta_T=0$ and $\beta_{vs}$ (w/o IB), we observe a drastic performance collapse in heterogeneous transfers, such as M $\rightarrow$ N. The compression terms $I(\mathbf{Z}_{\phi}; \mathbf{X}_{\Phi})$ and $ I(\mathbf{z}_{vs}; \mathbf{z}_{vr})$ serve as filters that discard domain-specific "redundant styles.
+\textbf{The Necessity of Information Compression:}~ Removing the IB terms causes a substantial degradation on several tasks.
+The drop is particularly pronounced on the intra-type M~$\rightarrow$~N transfer, from 68.50~\% to 51.22~\%, and on the inter-type N~$\rightarrow$~P transfer, from 70.17~\% to 59.57~\%.
+The compression terms $I(\mathbf{Z}_{\phi}; \mathbf{X}_{\Phi})$ and $ I(\mathbf{z}_{vs}; \mathbf{z}_{vr})$ serve as filters that discard domain-specific "redundant styles.
 Without this bottleneck, the student model's $\mathbf{z}_{vs}$ becomes contaminated with spurious correlations from the source domain, leading to severe negative transfer when the model encounters the different connectivity logic of the target domain.

 \textbf{The Role of Orthogonal Decoupling:} The results for removing HSIC further validate our decoupling strategy.
-In tasks like P $\rightarrow$ N and N $\rightarrow$ P , the absence of the orthogonality constraint in Equation~\eqref{eq:L_Orth}) leads to a 1.0\% to 2.0\% lead reduction.
+Removing HSIC decreases accuracy by 2.87~\% and 1.58~\% on N$\rightarrow$P and P$\rightarrow$N, respectively.
 This empirical evidence supports our theoretical claim: while IB guides the information flow, the HSIC-based regularizer ensures that the invariant and redundant subspaces are statistically independent.
 Without this forced separation, the invariant core fails to isolate itself from category-dependent noise, which limits the model’s ability to bridge fundamentally different graph categories.